 A: That depends on you!
-Our Kickstarter campaign launches Feb.
-26, and we will ask our backers to tell us what they’d like us to prioritize in terms of development.
-That, in combination with funding levels, will determine Spycursion’s release date, although we currently have a rough guesstimation of Q4 2020.
-Back our Kickstarter, subscribe to our mailing list (using the form in the footer), and spread the word on social media if you’d like to be a part of this!
+Our Patreon page is up now, and we’ll ask our supporters to tell us what they’d like us to prioritize in terms of development.
+That, in combination with funding levels, will determine Spycursion’s release date.
+Back our Patreon, subscribe to our mailing list (using the form in the footer), and spread the word on social media if you’d like to be a part of this!

 Q: Which platforms are you targeting?

 A: The Spycursion client will be open-source and will launch on Mac, Linux, and Windows.
 And because it’s open-source, there will also be versions for the Amiga, MS-DOS, Plan 9, and Game Boy… provided you are willing to write them yourself.

 Q: Open-source!?
 How will you keep Spycursion afloat?

 A: The client will be open-source; to connect to the server and play Spycursion you will need to buy a monthly subscription.
 As a multiplayer game that is heavily server-based, we feel a subscription model is the best way to maintain the game, keep adding features, and ensure a level playing field.
 Unlike with the various flavors of microtransactions, there is no possibility in Spycursion for players to gain an advantage by paying more.

 Q: Do I need to know how to code to play Spycursion?